nadrino/kotor-walkthrough/kotor/walkthrough/042_Tatooine.md

 ## Sand People Slaughter

 - Go back toward the enclave

+- BACK TO EBON??
+- Juhani (after second star map talk) -> NOW ?
+AFTER ? -> should be ok after slaught
+    - What are you thinking about?
+    - **And how are things different now?**
+    - We are all in this together.

 - Take Canderous and HK (the killer team)
 - Enter the Enclave
 	- History -> Chief